isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 3. The Fully Qualified Domain Name (FQDN), lease address, and DHCID (information identifying the client associated with the FQDN).

-Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global ``dhcp-ddns`` section of ``kea-dhcp4``.
-Beginning with Kea 1.7.1, DDNS-related parameters were split into two groups:
+DDNS-related parameters are split into two groups:

 1. Connectivity Parameters